Grand title of the emperor of Austria: Grand Duke of Kraków

-The Free City of Kraków was incorporated into the Austrian Empire in 1846 following the Kraków Uprising, and transformed in a crown land under the name of Grand Duchy of Cracow.
+The Free City of Kraków was incorporated into the Austrian Empire in 1846 following the Kraków Uprising, and transformed in a crown land under the name of the Grand Duchy of Kraków.
 It was later incorporated into Galicia.

 Duke of Lorraine

 The male line of the original House of Habsburg went extinct with Charles VI, Holy Roman Emperor.
-His daughter Maria Theresa married the aforementioned Francis, Duke of Lorraine (later Emperor Franics I), and their progeny became the House of Habsburg-Lorraine.
+His daughter Maria Theresa married the aforementioned Francis, Duke of Lorraine (later Emperor Francis I), and their progeny became the House of Habsburg-Lorraine.

 Duke of Styria

-Rudolf I of Germany enfeoffed one of his sons as Duke of Styria.
-The title passed down to the Leopoldian line, which became the sole remaining branch of the House of Habsburg after the death of king Ladislas the Posthumous, last descendant of the senior, Albertinian line.
+Rudolf I of Germany enfeoffed one of his sons as duke of Styria.
+The title passed down to the Leopoldian line, which became the sole remaining branch of the House of Habsburg after the death of King Ladislas the Posthumous, last descendant of the senior, Albertinian line.

 Duke of Carinthia

 In 1335 Otto, Duke of Austria was enfeoffed as Duke of Carinthia.
-The title passed down with the Leopoldinian line.
+The title passed down with the Leopoldian line.

 Duke of Carniola

 The March of Carniola was part of the Habsburg domains since Rudolf I of Germany, although it was leased to the House of Gorizia until 1335.
-In 1364, duke Rudolf IV of Austria elevated it to a duchy.
-The title passed down the Leopoldinian line.
-After the death of Ferdinand I, the Inner Austrian domains (Carniola, Styria and Carinthia) were passed down to a junior branch which in 1619 finally reunited all the Austrian Habsburg lands.
+In 1364, Rudolf IV, Duke of Austria elevated it to a duchy.
+The title passed down the Leopoldian line.
+After the death of Ferdinand I, the Inner Austrian domains (Carniola, Styria and Carinthia) were passed down to a junior branch which in 1619 took possession of the main Austrian Habsburg lands.